What is the Occupational Health and Safety Act (OHSA)?

 By providing the legal framework for employers to establish internal procedures for preventing and handling workplace hazards—including everything from hazardous materials to workplace sexual harassment—the OHSA helps employers ensure workplaces are as healthy and safe as possible for all employees in Ontario while also ensuring workers understand their rights when it comes to workplace hazards.

-Who does the OHSA and its regulations apply to?
+Who does the OHSA apply to?

-The OHSA applies to almost all workers (including contractors, subcontractors and anyone else performing work or providing a service in exchange for compensation) and workplaces.
+The OHSA applies to almost all workers (including contractors, subcontractors, and anyone else performing work or providing a service in exchange for compensation) and workplaces.
 This includes the majority of small to medium-sized businesses.

 A worker is defined as: “A person who performs work or supplies services for monetary compensation.”